SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

-   If your function has one or more parameters with a default value, and also has a variadic parameter, place the variadic parameter after all of the defaulted parameters at the very end of the list.
+   If your function has one or more parameters with a default value, and also has a variadic parameter, place the variadic parameter after all the defaulted parameters at the very end of the list.

 ..
 FIXME: A function's variadic parameter cannot be referred to by name